Respect4Code/my-name-is-app/README.md

 - ❌ Avoid browser back button — use in-app navigation
 - ⛔ Going back will clear recordings (with a warning)
 - 📵 If sound doesn’t play: check silent mode, browser settings, and tap-to-play rules

 ---

-### 🎯 Pro Tip

-You can set it up during nap time for a surprise — or turn it into a fun activity together.
-Many toddlers will start copying your sounds, giggling at playback, or hearing their name said with warmth for the first time.

----